Skip to content Skip to footer

 CLICK HERE

-points represent critical landmarks or features, such as joints in human pose estimation or facial
+Keypoint annotations involve identifying and labeling specific points of interest within an image.
+These points represent critical landmarks or features, such as joints in human pose estimation or facial keypoints for emotion recognition.

 LiDAR & RADAR